The Box component can be used for simple flex and grid layouts that have

 If the material grid system is actually still useful, it is recommended to create a few utility classes to help position grid items.

-This is not natively supported by react-md
+This is not natively supported by react-md since I've never needed

 to create layouts that could not be solved with the non-material design grid